wes1193/DA4/0Readme.txt

  then once the reseed logic is in place, should be able to do DOTNET WATCH RUN,  and it will recreate

+  SELECT * FROM "sqlite_master" WHERE "name" = '__EFMigrationsHistory'

+      SELECT "MigrationId", "ProductVersion"
+      FROM "__EFMigrationsHistory"
+      ORDER BY "MigrationId";

  - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 to DEBUG
 look at lesson #38